SerpentAI/SerpentAI/README.md

 1. Thou shall run natively.
 Thou shalt not use Docker containers or VNC servers.
 2. Thou shall allow a user to bring their own games.
 Thou shalt not wait for licensing deals and special game APIs.
 3. Thou shall encourage diverse and creative approaches.
 Thou shalt not only enable AI flavors of the month.

+_Want to know more about how Serpent.AI came to be?
+Read [The Story Behind Serpent.AI](http://blog.serpent.ai/the-story-behind-serpent-ai/) on the blog!_

 ## Documentation